gchatz22/struts-site/source/core-developers/fetch-metadata-interceptor.md

 ## Description

-An interceptor that implements Fetch Metadata policy on incoming requests used to protect against CSRF, XSSI, and cross-origin information leaks.
-Uses a deafault Resource Isolation Policy to filter the requests allowed to be processed.
+An interceptor that implements Fetch Metadata on incoming requests used to protect against CSRF, XSSI, and cross-origin information leaks.
+Uses a default Resource Isolation Policy to programmatically reject cross-origin requests.

 A Resource Isolation Policy is a strong defense-in-depth mechanism that prevents the resources on a server from being requested by external websites.
 This policy can be enabled for all endpoints of the application or the endpoints that are meant to be loaded in a cross-site context can be exempted from applying the policy.